Being injured while on the job can be devastating.

 - A healthcare provider determines that you have reached maximum medical improvement (MMI), the point at which no further recovery from your injury is expected;

-- You reach the average weekly wage you received from your employer before your injury; or
+- You earn the average weekly wage you received from your employer before your injury; or

-- You reach the end of your maximum TIBs benefits period, 104 weeks after the 8th day of your disability.
+- You reach the end of your maximum TIBs benefits period, 104 weeks after the eighth day of your disability.